phs/sauce/README.md

 It is possible (and encouraged!) to reenter a scope many times from a single injector in _parallel_.
 For example, one may enter `RequestScope` from the same `SessionScope` injector many times concurrently, to create many contemporary `RequestScope` injectors.
 These will all cache `RequestScope` dependencies separately, but share the same `SessionScope` cache.
 Such shared scopes are not thread-safe by default, but may be made so by supplying a locker type and a lockable instance when creating the initial, root injector.
 [Boost::thread](http://www.boost.org/doc/libs/1_47_0/doc/html/thread.html)'s [`lock_guard`](http://www.boost.org/doc/libs/1_47_0/doc/html/thread/synchronization.html#thread.synchronization.locks.lock_guard) and [`mutex`](http://www.boost.org/doc/libs/1_47_0/doc/html/thread/synchronization.html#thread.synchronization.mutex_types.mutex) are suitable for this purpose.

 Sometimes it is convenient to force the creation of all dependencies up front in a given scope (such as singleton scope.)
 This can help programs fail fast, by exposing environmental issues or other problems at start up.
-Sauce supports this by optionally _eagerly providing_ arbitrary scopes (with an injector method.)
-One may only eagerly provide dependencies in open scopes.
+Sauce supports this by optionally _eagerly injecting_ arbitrary scopes (with an injector method.)
+One may only eagerly inject dependencies in open scopes.

-Unlike Guice, Sauce expects the developer to enter and eagerly provide scopes explicitly, at their convenience.
-No entrance or eager provision occurs implicitly.
+Unlike Guice, Sauce expects the developer to enter and eagerly inject scopes explicitly, at their convenience.
+No entrance or eager injection occurs implicitly.

 ## Further Reading ##